-Jamie Rodriguez is a Washington, D.C., attorney who focuses her practice on investigations, regulatory advising, litigation and dispute resolution.
-Ms. Rodriguez is a former U.S. Air Force military attorney and satellite engineer.
-More recently, she served as an Assistant General Counsel with the National Transportation Safety Board (NTSB).
-She represents the firm's transportation industry clients in accident investigations conducted by the NTSB and U.S. military services, and advises on transportation regulatory matters, especially concerning autonomous vehicles, Federal Aviation Administration (FAA) regulation of aviation operations and safety, commercial space launch and satellite operations, and regulation by the Federal Motor Carrier Safety Administration (FMCSA), National Highway Traffic Safety Administration (NHTSA), and Pipeline and Hazardous Materials Safety Administration (PHMSA).
+Jamie Francesca Rodriguez is a Washington, D.C., attorney who focuses her practice on investigations, regulatory advising, litigation, and diversity and inclusion matters.
+Ms. Rodriguez represents the firm's transportation industry clients in accident investigations conducted by the National Transportation Safety Board (NTSB) and U.S. military services, and advises on transportation regulatory matters, especially concerning autonomous vehicles, Federal Aviation Administration (FAA) regulation of aviation operations and safety, commercial space launch and satellite operations, and regulation by the Federal Motor Carrier Safety Administration (FMCSA), National Highway Traffic Safety Administration (NHTSA) and Pipeline and Hazardous Materials Safety Administration (PHMSA).

 Prior to her work at the NTSB, Ms. Rodriguez was an intellectual property litigation associate at two large law firms, focusing primarily on patent litigation.
 During that time, she worked on patent litigations involving satellite communications, aircraft avionics, computer networks, speech synthesis, medical devices and handheld music players, as well as copyright disputes surrounding video games.
 She also is experienced in contract litigation and arbitration over satellite launch failures and government contract teaming agreements.

-Prior to law school, Ms. Rodriguez worked as an engineer for the U.S. Air Force and private industry on military and commercial satellite programs.
+Prior to law school, Ms. Rodriguez worked as a satellite engineer for the U.S. Air Force and private industry on military and commercial satellite programs.
 She managed launch and early orbit checkout teams for the Defense Meteorological Satellite Program, installed command and control systems, conducted developmental and operational testing of 13-meter antennas near Fairbanks, Alaska, and developed satellite scheduling software.